• Skip to main content

 Fill out your W-4 at the start of each year to make sure your withholding matches that year’s expected financial situation.
 Make sure to resubmit it anytime there is a change in your life.
 I don’t think that I can stress this enough to my clients, but remember that the focus should be less on receiving a refund and more on reducing tax liability.

 It’s much better to put that extra money into some type of interest-bearing account throughout the year.
 Think about it.
-If you wait until the end of the year to collect a refund, you’ve done nothing but given our government an interest-free loan!
+If you wait until the end of the year to collect a refund, you’ve done nothing but give our government an interest-free loan!

 4. File Early.